ustclug-dev/206hub/README.md

    Teeworlds is a **great** game.
    ```

+   Notice:

-   Notice: You can change global timezone in `config/site.js`.
+   1. You can change global timezone in `config/site.js`.
 Date with timezone is not tested yet.
+   2. 206hub trusts user's input, and does not sanitize user input for now.